Skip to main content

 Experience

-• Monsanto in connection with its $66 billion acquisition by Bayer, which closed after a 20-month DOJ investigation leading to what the DOJ characterized as "the largest negotiated merger divestiture ever required by the U.S." The transaction was reviewed and approved by antitrust enforcers in the U.S., the EU, and almost 30 other jurisdictions.
+• Monsanto in connection with its US$66 billion acquisition by Bayer, which closed after a 20-month DOJ investigation leading to what the DOJ characterized as "the largest negotiated merger divestiture ever required by the U.S." The transaction was reviewed and approved by antitrust enforcers in the U.S., the EU, and almost 30 other jurisdictions.

-• General Electric in its transaction combining GE Oil & Gas with Baker Hughes to create a new publicly-traded company owned 62.5% by GE with $23 billion in combined revenue.
+• General Electric in its transaction combining GE Oil & Gas with Baker Hughes to create a new publicly-traded company owned 62.5% by GE with US$23 billion in combined revenue.
 After a second request, the transaction closed after GE agreed to a consent decree requiring only the divestiture of a business that GE had announced its intention to sell at the same time it announced the Baker Hughes transaction.

-• General Electric in its $10.6 billion acquisition of Alstom's power and grid business, GE's largest-ever industrial acquisition.
+• General Electric in its US$10.6 billion acquisition of Alstom's power and grid business, GE's largest-ever industrial acquisition.
 The transaction closed after a second request pursuant to a DOJ consent decree that required the post-closing divestiture of a small Alstom business that serviced GE gas turbines.

-• General Electric in the FTC investigation of Thermo Fisher Scientific's acquisition of Life Technologies and GE's $1.06 billion acquisition of the cell culture, gene modulation, and magnetic bead businesses from Thermo pursuant to the FTC consent decree.
+• General Electric in the FTC investigation of Thermo Fisher Scientific's acquisition of Life Technologies and GE's US$1.06 billion acquisition of the cell culture, gene modulation, and magnetic bead businesses from Thermo pursuant to the FTC consent decree.

 • General Electric in its joint venture with Microsoft to create Caradigm, which combined certain of the parents' health care information technology assets to develop and market an open healthcare intelligence platform and related clinical applications.

-• GrafTech International, a leading manufacturer of graphite electrodes, in connection with its $700 million acquisition of C/G Electrodes and Seadrift Coke (which manufactures a key raw material used to produce graphite electrodes).
+• GrafTech International, a leading manufacturer of graphite electrodes, in connection with its US$700 million acquisition of C/G Electrodes and Seadrift Coke (which manufactures a key raw material used to produce graphite electrodes).
 The acquisition of C/G closed after a second request without any remedy, and GrafTech was permitted to close its acquisition of Seadrift after agreeing to a consent decree that addressed DOJ's concerns about GrafTech gaining access to its competitors' confidential information.

 • Visa USA in connection with Visa's global reorganization that combined Visa entities worldwide (other than Europe) to create the new Visa Inc.